HOA Election by Acclamation Timeline

 • If the quorum requirement is more than 20%, a statement that the association may call a reconvened meeting to be held at least 20 days after the scheduled election if the required quorum is not reached, at which time the quorum will drop to 20%.

-60 days before the voting deadline, give general notice that the association prepared a voter list and candidate registration list, and that members have 15 days to verify their individual information.
+60 days before the voting deadline, give general notice that the association has prepared a voter list and a candidate registration list, and that members have 15 days to verify their individual information.
 Specify the deadline date in the notice.
 (Civ.
-Code § 5105(a)(7).)
-Members can verify their own information only.
+Code § 5105(a)(7)) Members can verify only their own information.

 Give general notice (individual if requested by a member) of the following (Civ.
 Code § 5105(i)(4) and Civ.
 Code § 5115(b)):